Want some entertainment + inspiration? I’ve curated some crazy, inspiring, and unbelievable stories and examples of extreme frugality.

 - Even if you make stupid purchases, it would be even more stupid to throw them over your fence…as then you would have completely wasted your money.

 Every so often a person’s crazy frugal experiment makes it to the spotlight and the world gets to read their life experience on one of the larger media outlets before returning to articles on the latest crisis.
 I hope you’ve enjoyed the ones I’ve collected over the years!
-You can also check out my guide on frugal living, based on my personal stories of living frugal.
+You can also check out my guide on frugal living tips, based on my personal stories of living frugal.

 Latest posts by Amanda L Grossman (see all)